Hafidiya

-The Hafidiya (الحفيظية) was a coup d'état (Note: Cultural historian Edward Berenson categorises it as "part jihad, part national rebellion, part anticolonial struggle and part agrarian uprising".) in Morocco between 1907 and 1908 in which Abd al-Hafid seized power from his brother Abdelaziz.
+The Hafidiya (الحفيظية) was a coup d'état (Note: Cultural historian Edward Berenson categorises it as "part jihad, part national rebellion, part anticolonial struggle and part agrarian uprising".) in Morocco between 1907 and 1908 in which Abd al-Hafid seized power from his brother Abd al-Aziz.
 Abd al-Hafid started his movement in Marrakesh in the aftermath of the Algeciras Conference, the French occupation of Oujda and of Casablanca and the gaining the support of Amazigh leaders in the south.
 The Ulama of Fes supported Abdelhafid only with an unprecedented Conditioned Bay'ah, or pledge of allegiance.